-As the condition is related to the growth of the child, it is a self-limiting condition as the child should eventually grow out of it.
+Although this condition is related to the growth of the child and is therefore self-limiting, the child may eventually grow out of it.
 As the condition affects each child differently, the condition may last several years or more.
-During this period, if left untreated, children may experience immense pain, limiting their activities to the point where they experience difficulty completing daily tasks.
+During this period, if left unresolved, the child may experience immense pain, limiting their activities and making it difficult for him/her to complete daily tasks.

 During growth spurts, a child’s heel bone often grows faster than the muscles and tendons in the leg.
 This causes the muscles and tendons to be stretched out as they are unable to keep up, causing tightness and loss of flexibility.
 In particular, the Achilles tendon is attached to the growth plate and puts further pressure on it, damaging the growth plate over time, and causing the pain and swelling commonly associated with Sever’s disease.